Bonaboss01/Bonaboss01/README.md

 - 👋 Hi, I’m @Bonaboss01
 - 👀 I’m currently a Data Science Intern and student of Solent University Southampton.
-I am interested in Data Science and Machine learning
--
+-     www.linkedin.com/in/bonaboss01
 - 💞️ You can reach me on +44 7748 206928
 - 📫